Neolamprologus furcifer

-Neolamprologus furcifer is a species of cichlid endemic to Lake Tanganyika where it prefers to live solitatirily in lightless cracks, crevices, caves, etc. where it feed on other organisms that also dwell in that habitat.
+Neolamprologus furcifer is a species of cichlid endemic to Lake Tanganyika where it prefers to live solitarily in lightless cracks, crevices, caves, etc. where it feed on other organisms that also dwell in that habitat.
 This species can reach a length of 15 cm TL.
 This species can also be found in the aquarium trade, where it is a highly sought-after species.